 What you can say instead: It’s really great you have a circle of friends to support each other.

-What Not Say #7: “Why Don’t We Start Formula Feeding?”
+Not Saying To New Mothers #7: “Why Don’t We Start Formula Feeding?”

 Pretty much every mother wants to breastfeed.
 Hormones and instinct to do the best for your baby means you will give it a go.
 Most women can breastfeed successfully, even if they have a wobbly start.